-Team Leader: Mrs J. Kelly
+Team Leader: Mr J. Adamson

 At Kettlethorpe High School we believe that every child has the right to be taught essential skills, which will support them to access the curriculum across the school.
 The English department provide a broad curriculum- a rigorous five year learning experience, where pupils build on skills year upon year through an enjoyable secondary education.

 English lessons are an essential part of every pupil’s education.
 The aims of the subject are:

 - to teach pupils to be confident readers